Highlander: The Source: Plot

 After fighting locals, Duncan finds two butterfly daggers and decides to use them as his new weapons.
 The group then drives to a deserted house close to where they believe the Source to be.
 That night, the Guardian starts slashing Reggie.
 Due to their proximity to the Source, his wounds do not heal, and he dies.
 After burying Reggie, the group continues.
 During the journey, Duncan and Methos conclude that the expression "there can be only one" does not refer to one person becoming the last immortal and claiming the Prize, the power of all immortals who ever lived.
 It actually refers to the fact that only one immortal can claim the Source's full power.

 At a roadblock, the group is captured by cannibals.
 While the cannibals celebrate, the Guardian frees Anna and forces her to accompany him to the Source.
 Giovanni then escapes.
 Believing it is his destiny to be "the One", he leaves Methos and Duncan to die.
 Duncan then frees himself and Methos.
 Methos concludes that Duncan is "the One" due to his incorruptible nature.
 He rides off on a horse to distract the cannibals, allowing Duncan to chase after Anna.
-Meanwhile, Giovanni is decapitated by the Guardian.
+Meanwhile, Giovanni is killed by the Guardian.

 Duncan finds Anna in a clearing.
 The Guardian appears and challenges him.
 Now yards away from the Source, MacLeod matches the speed and strength of the Guardian.
 Anna seems to commune with the Source.
 When Duncan tries to join her, an energy barrier blocks him.
 The fight continues and MacLeod uses superhuman speed to bury the Guardian in the ground up to his neck.
 Now immobilized and defeated, the Guardian demands death.
 MacLeod refuses and so the curse does not transfer to him.
 The Guardian vanishes in a blast of light, screaming that he is now "cursed forever".
 Having proved his purity of heart, Duncan joins Anna and connects to the Source.
 As they stand together, the story ends with the image of a fetus.

 Alternative ending

-In the DVD release of the movie, dialogue is added which reveals that the couple will indeed have a son, and Duncan declares: "He is the One".
+In the DVD release of the film, dialogue is added which reveals that the couple will indeed have a son, and Duncan declares: "He is the One".